flyntwp/flynt/README.md

 composer install && npm i && npm run build
 ```
 4. Open the WordPress back-end and activate the Flynt theme.
+5. Run `npm run start` and start developing.
+Your local server is available at `localhost:3000`.

 ### Dependencies
 * [WordPress](https://wordpress.org/) >= 5.0